-The Citizen's assembly has the option to form a Working Group will be formed to support the work of the Citizens' Assembly.
-The role of the Working Group is to provide guidance to the Chair and Assembly in order to:
+The Citizen's assembly has the option to form a Working Group to support the work of the Citizens' Assembly.
+The role of the Working Group is to provide guidance to the Facilitator and Assembly in order to:

 - Ensure that the design and conduct of the Assembly are consistent with good democratic practices. - Ensure that the Assembly's learning program is balanced, adequate and reflects a range of reasonable perspectives.